Early National Signing Day: East Texans ink with major colleges

 Gilmer

-Casey Irons penned his National Letter of Intent with the Colorado State Rams, a member of the Pac-12 Conference.
+Casey Irons penned his National Letter of Intent with the Colorado State Rams, a member of the Mountain West Conference.
 He will play as a defensive end.

 Jacksonville